2001 NBA Finals: Broadcasting

 Ahmad Rashad served as the studio host in place of Hannah Storm, who took a maternity leave during the finals.
 Kevin Johnson and P. J. Carlesimo served as studio analysts, while Lewis Johnson and Jim Gray served as sideline reporters.

 Aftermath

 The Lakers won their third straight championship in a four-game sweep of the New Jersey Nets the following year.
-The Lakers won 58 games in the season, then defeated the Portland Trail Blazers in three games, the San Antonio Spurs in five games, and the Sacramento Kings in seven games before sweeping the Nets in the Finals.